Heathfield School, Ascot

 Heathfield School is a girls' independent boarding and day school in Ascot, Berkshire, England.
 In 2006, the school absorbed St Mary's School, Wantage and was briefly named Heathfield St Mary's School but reverted to Heathfield School in 2009 to prevent confusion with another local girls' school St Mary's School, Ascot.
 The school's grounds cover 36 acre situated on the edge of Ascot (actually in Bracknell Forest), providing access from London, the major airports, the M3 and M4 motorways.

 History

 Heathfield Ascot

 The school stands in 36 acres of grounds on the outskirts of Ascot and has done so since Heathfield School was founded in 1899 by Eleanor Beatrice Wyatt, its first headmistress.
 In 1882, at the age of 24, Miss Wyatt and her mother had opened Queen's Gate School in South Kensington, London.

-Until this point Miss Wyatt had been concentrating on educating boys and girls from the lower-middle and lower classes; however, she was convinced that the best way to further education for all was to educate those who could in turn educate others.
-This coincided with Miss Wyatt's desire to move out of a congested and claustrophobic London.
-The problem she faced was that, while wishing to move to a more spacious country location, she still wanted to maintain a proximity to London and the school's active Old Girl network.
-In 1899 the solution was found in Ascot, Berkshire, and Heathfield School was founded in a beautiful Italianate building, the original home of the Paravacini family.
-On 8 May, the school was officially opened and the Chapel blessed.

 St Mary's Wantage

 The Reverend William John Butler became Vicar of Wantage on 1 January 1847.
 His main aims were, first, to revive the religious life in England and second, to improve education.
 He hoped to achieve these aims by setting up an order of teaching sisters, but he faced many disappointments and spent 25 years trying to improve various day schools in the parish before St Mary's School was founded in 1873.

 The school was run by the sisters of the Community of St Mary the Virgin and was based in the Queen Anne house on Newbury Street.
 Sister Ellen was the first Sister-in-Charge and Sister Juliana succeeded her in 1887.
 Sister Juliana had studied at Cambridge and set a high standard for the girls, entering them for the Oxford and Cambridge local examinations.

 Sister Annie Louisa joined the school in 1898 and started a guide movement called Scout Patrols in 1899 before Boy Scouts had even begun.
 She succeeded Sister Juliana as Headmistress in 1903.
 Sister Annie Louisa was responsible for the chief structural improvements at St Mary's including a science wing and the conversion of an old barn into a gymnasium.
 By the time Sister Annie Louisa left in 1919, St Mary's was recognised as a "public school with an unusually high standard of scholarship".